Ariana Cohen is a general assignment reporter and multiskilled journalist for CBS 8 KFMB-TV in San Diego, California.

 Then, she ventured off to be a Morning Anchor in Spokane, Washington where she created her own entertainment segment called “The A-List.”
 She also covered President Trump’s visit to the city.
 After that, she became a Prime-time Evening Anchor in Jackson, Tennessee where she started a segment called “What’s New Wednesday” introducing new and local businesses.
 She also honored local heroes in her “Multiplying Good” segments.
 In Tennessee, she won the Best Local TV News Anchor award from 2017-2020.

 One of her biggest accomplishments is when she was selected to report at the Grammys and Academy Awards red carpets in Los Angeles where she interviewed numerous celebrities.

 She’s appeared on national T.V. shows including, “Snapped” on the Oxygen Channel, “Fear Thy Roommate” on Discovery ID and “Fatal Attraction” for her coverage on local true crime stories.

-Aside from News 8, she now runs her own creative content consulting company, The A-List, inc. where she uses everything she learned as a News Anchor/Reporter.
+Aside from CBS 8, she now runs her own creative content consulting company, The A-List, inc. where she uses everything she learned as a News Anchor/Reporter.